Infomaker/NPWriterPluginBundle/plugins/se.infomaker.contentpart/README.md

         ],
         "placeholderText": {
             "title": "Rubrik",
-            "vignette": "Fakta"
+            "subject": "Fakta"
         }
     }
 }
 ```

 The `placeholderText` serves the placeholder text to be displayed in the input fields when field missing value.

 At least one contentpartType should be specified.

-At leaser one contentpartType should be marked as default.
+At least one contentpartType should be marked as default.

 ## Output
 The plugin adds an object to the idf (`newsItem > contentSet > inlineXML > idf > group`).